 Much of this recipe is malleable, but the ratio of salt to water is not: Too much and you kill any ferment, too little and everything can rot.
 Your nose is a good guide.
 If your fermented greens stink like rot, don't eat them.
 They should have a pleasing pungent smell like a cross between mustard and dill pickles.
 Once the greens have fermented to your liking, seal the jars and store in the fridge.
-They'll last this way for up to a year.
+They'll last this way for a year or more.

 - 3 quarts water